Gametrics/standards/grc.md

 3. Codes in the [condition](#condition) field relate to the *present* condition of the item and should be updated often.
 4. Codes **SHOULD** be constructed such that all pertinent information about a piece of hardware is present even if the [service history](#servicehistory) field is blank.
 5. Ambiguities **SHOULD** be resolved in a way that is *least favorable to the value of the item*.
 In other words, if you're not sure if something is a swap or a mod, default to considering it a mod.
-6. VGCCs are intended to classify individual items, not retail packages.
+6. VGCCs are intended to classify individual items, not retail bundles.
+For instance, it is common for OEMs to sell different console bundles with different hardware, peripherals, and software.
+Each item in the bundle would have its own VGCC, not the bundle as a whole.

 # Legal